honglizhan/CovidET-Appraisals-Public/README.md

     author = "Zhan, Hongli  and
       Ong, Desmond  and
       Li, Junyi Jessy",
-    booktitle = "Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing", month = dec,
+    booktitle = "Findings of the Association for Computational Linguistics: EMNLP 2023", month = dec,
     year = "2023",
     address = "Singapore",